-LEGAL.
 In July 1999, a former employee brought a wrongful termination action against the Company and certain officers of the Company.
 The plaintiff seeks severance pay, the right to purchase 60,000 shares of the Company's common stock at a price of \$2.00 per share, the right to exercise 96,000 stock options at an exercise price of \$2.00 per share, and other financial consideration.
-Discovery has commenced and the action has been referred to binding arbitration.
-The position of the Company's management after consultation with external counsel, is that it is not possible to estimate the amount of a probable loss, if any, to the Company that might result from this action.
+Binding arbitration has commenced but no ruling has been decided.
+The position of the Company's management after consultation with external counsel, is that a loss from this action is not probable.
 Accordingly, no loss accrual has been recorded.
 If the plaintiff were to prevail on its claims, depending on the price of the Company's common stock, a judgement for a material amount could be awarded against the Company.
 The Company has objected to the claims and is aggressively defending the matter.

+LEASE COMMITMENTS

-LEASE COMMITMENTS.
-The Company leases certain of its facilities and machinery and equipment under capital and operating leases expiring in various years through 2000.
+The Company leases certain facilities, machinery and equipment under capital and operating leases expiring in various years through 2004 and thereafter.
 The leases contain various renewal options.
 Rental charges are subject to escalation for increases in certain operating costs of the lessor.